-Seoul’s major museums and galleries will be open in 2022 post-COVID.
+Seoul’s major museums and galleries are now fully open in 2023.
 Therefore, SEOULSPACE has decided to list some of the best museums in Seoul to visit in 2022.
 The list comprises museums that offer something for everyone, from tourists to locals.
 Want to explore the history of South Korea?
 We’ve got a museum for that.
 Want to see modern and contemporary art?
 We have that covered as well.
 What about galleries with a digital flare?
 There are more than 100 museums and galleries in Seoul, but we were able to narrow them down to the ten best.
-Most of these museums in Seoul will offer one-way systems and social distancing to keep up with COVID-19 protocols.
-So what are you waiting for?

 Leeum Samsung Museum of Art